Large Prandtl Number Asymptotics in Randomly Forced Turbulent Convection: Introduction

-Regarding the first challenge, the question of smoothing for the Markov semigroup can be translated to a control problem; see \eqref{eq:grad:system:2} below.
+Regarding the first challenge, guided by the classical Doob-Khasminskii Theorem \cite{Doob1948,Khasminskii1960,ZabczykDaPrato1996} and as encompassed by the more recent developments in \cite{HairerMattingly2008, HairerMajda2010,HairerMattinglyScheutzow2011}, one can establish a contraction of the type \eqref{eq:wash:approach:gap} when the Markov semigroup is smoothing, suitable moment bounds hold, and there is some form of irreducibility in the dynamics.
+The question of smoothing for the Markov semigroup can be translated to a control problem; see \eqref{eq:grad:system:2} below.
 In our setting, when the number of forced directions $N=N(\ra,\rab)$ is sufficiently large, an appropriate control can be found through Foias-Prodi type considerations \cite{FoiasProdi1967}.
 Since \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf} may be seen as an advection diffusion system with $\bfU$ being two derivatives smoother than $T$, such a strategy largely repeats the approach used in previous works on the 2D stochastic Navier-Stokes equations \cite{EMattinglySinai2001, HairerMattingly06, HairerMattingly2008, KuksinShirikian12}.
 On the other hand establishing suitable moment bounds is more delicate due to the non-homogenous boundary conditions imposed in \eqref{eq:bc} and requires a careful use of the maximum principle along with exponential martingale estimates.
-These bounds have been carried out in the companion work \cite{FoldesGlattHoltzRichardsThomann2014a}.
+These bounds have been carried out in our companion work \cite{FoldesGlattHoltzRichardsWhitehead2015}.
+The main obstacle to demonstrating \eqref{eq:wash:approach:gap} is to establish irreducibility, which does not follow from the approach set out in previous works, e.g. \cite{EMattingly2001,HairerMattingly06, ConstantinGlattHoltzVicol2013,FoldesGlattHoltzRichardsThomann2013, FoldesFriedlanderGlattHoltzRichards2016}.
+This is because the system \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf} with its stochastic terms removed can have highly non-trivial dynamics, see \cite{ConstantinDoerin1999, ConstantinDoering2001, Wang2004a, park2006, OttoSeis2011}.
+We show that, despite this complication, the support of every invariant measure of \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf} contains the basic conductive state.
+Indeed we establish with the use of another Foias-Prodi bound that a Girsanov shift of \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf} converges to the conductive state with positive probability.
+We then employ moment estimates and stopping time arguments to translate this non-zero probability back to the original system \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf} yielding the desired irreducibility.